vftaylor/numerai_exporter/README.md

 To authenticate the exporter to your Numerai account, you need to generate a Numerai API key and set it via the `NUMERAI_PUBLIC_ID`/`NUMERAI_SECRET` environment variables.

+Create an API key at https://signals.numer.ai/account with the following scopes:

+- read_submission_info
+- read_user_info

 ## NOTE

 Project currently only supports getting general Numerai metrics and Signals tournament metrics.
 Pull requests welcome to support other tournaments.